-For B2B organizations, generating revenue relies heavily on SMarketing — the alignment of Sales and Marketing.
-In a perfect world, the marketing team sets the sales team up for success with content, and Sales gives Marketing the insight they need to remain relevant to buyers.
+For B2B organizations, generating revenue relies heavily on the alignment of sales and marketing.
+In a perfect world, the marketing team sets the sales team up for success with content, and the sales team gives marketing the insight they need to remain relevant to buyers.

-So, according to the rules of SMarketing, it only makes sense that sales would leverage all the awesome, relevant, and engaging content that their marketing team creates, right?
-Well, 60-70% of B2B content goes unused, so perhaps it’s time to look at some tactical ways to ensure your sales team is making the most of your content.
+So it only makes sense that sales would leverage all the awesome, relevant, and engaging content that their marketing team creates, right?
+Well, 60-70 percent of B2B content goes unused, so perhaps it’s time to look at some tactical ways to ensure your sales team is making the most of your content.

 This might seem obvious, but I’ve talked to so many marketers who admit that their sales team has no idea what content assets are available to them.
-Part of this is an accountability issue — it’s up to Marketing to put in the effort to keep Sales informed about what treasures are hiding in the content bank, and it’s up to Sales to use them when necessary.
+Part of this is an accountability issue—it’s up to marketing to put in the effort to keep sales informed about what treasures are hiding in the content chest, and it’s up to sales to use them when necessary.

 Here at Uberflip, we’re lucky because we have a very content-forward culture.
 There are a few defined places where we can always find our latest and greatest content assets:

-- Our content calendar is accessible to everyone in the company via Trello.
+- Our content calendar is accessible to everyone in the company via Google Calendar.

-- We’ll discuss any big upcoming content assets at our monthly SMarketing meetings or at our weekly company-wide touch base.
+- We’ll discuss any big upcoming content assets at our monthly sales and marketing meetings or at our weekly company-wide touch base.

 Which brings me to my next point...